sqrbok/sqrbok.github.io/content/define/metrics/index.md

 4. Develop valid metrics for specific quality concerns.
 5. Critically assess new metrics for their usefulness and applicability.
 6. Design and implement a successful metrics program while mitigating potential risks.

+---

+{: .highlight }
+**Disclaimer:** AI is used for text polishing and explaining.
+Authors have verified all facts and claims.
+In case of an error, feel free to file an issue.